PacificBiosciences/pb-assembly/README.md

 paths in the assembly graph and the alternative paths correspond to the associated contigs.
 In such case, the primary contigs are “fused contigs” from both haplotypes.

-FALCON_unzip is currently being developed to resolve the haplotypes so :term:`haplotigs <haplotig>` can be generated.
+FALCON_unzip is currently being developed to resolve the haplotypes so *haplotigs* can be generated.
 Two videos illustrating the concept - ([Video 1](https://youtu.be/yC1ujdLUT7Q) , [Video 2](https://youtu.be/vwSyD31eahI))